globalizejs/globalize/README.md

 <h2 id="extend">Utilizing and Extending Cultures</h2>
 <p>
 The culture information included with each culture is mostly necessary for the parsing and formatting methods, but not all of it.
-For example, the the Native and English names for each culture is given, as well as a boolean indicating whether the language is right-to-left.
+For example, the Native and English names for each culture is given, as well as a boolean indicating whether the language is right-to-left.
 This may be useful information for your own purposes.
 You may also add to the culture information directly if so desired.
 It is important to do so in a way that handles the fact that the